Dante383/GKFlasher/README.md

 # GKFlasher

 CLI flashing tool for SIMK41/43-based vehicles.
-This project is a result of research gathered by black-box reverse engineering
+This project is a result of research gathered by black-box reverse engineering.

+It can read & write ecu calibration data / program code, correct EEPROM checksums, clear adaptive values and program the immobilizer.
+It also provides BSL support from your ECU.

+This project is open source and supported by OpenGK

 ![GUI interface](assets/gkflasher_gui.png)
 ![Reading over CANbus](assets/gkflasher_canbus_read.png)